pairshaped/curlingio-docs/docs/getting-started/best-practices.md

 With a dropdown you can make it required without automatically giving everyone the discount, but are making sure they will all see it.

+## Don't spam yourself with registration emails

+Your leagues, competitions, and products have a "Notification email" field.
+This should only be used to send emails to people who aren't also administrators, like an outside dedicated league manager or someone running a commercial league.
+If you are an administrator you already have access to all of your recent orders from the [Orders Screen](https://curling.io/docs/club-management/orders).
+If you're sending thousands of emails to your club's email address and someone with access happens to get annoyed and marks any of them as spam, the system will immediately stop sending you any emails, including other potentially important emails.

 ## Test Your Registrations

 Make sure that you test each possible registration scenario before you open up registration to your members.